Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Results

 We use alignment as a quantitative measure of how accurately pairwise SPOD estimates mode shapes.
 Alignment is defined as the weighted inner product of the estimated mode shape with the full data SPOD mode.
 Since the modes form an orthonormal set, an alignment of 1 means the modes are the same and 0 means they are orthogonal.

 Figure \ref{fig:GLAlign} shows the alignment of the pairwise and downsampled estimates with the fully resolved modes.
-The mode 1 alignment shows that the pairwise data can give accurate estimates of mode shape, particularly for $-2\leq\omega\leq2$.
+The mode 1 alignment shows that the forward-backward pairwise data can give accurate estimates of mode shape, particularly for $-2\leq\omega\leq2$.
 As expected, the (far less energetic) mode 3 estimates are globally less aligned than the mode 1 estimates.
+The forward only pairwise estimation is less aligned then the foward-backward estimate at all frequencies, particularly for mode 3.
 By contrast, the downsampled estimate is severely aliased and does not produce reliable mode shape estimates at any frequency.

+We now note the differences between using just a forward estimator rather than the combined estimator previously discussed.
+In figure \ref{fig:GLSpec}, the forward estimate gives a more accurate prediction of the PSD, however in figure \ref{fig:GLAlign}, the alignment clearly suffers particularly at higher frequencies.
+The combined estimate is more damped than just the forward estimate but produces more accurate mode shapes.
+For the rest of the paper we will use only the combined estimation for pairwise SPOD.

 Figure \ref{fig:GLModes} shows the weighted mode shapes for the first and third modes at each frequency.
 The structure of mode 1 is captured well by pairwise SPOD.
 The structure of mode 3 shows the effect of the decreasing energy at high frequencies in the pairwise SPOD; however, the distribution of energy in the $x$-direction is well captured at the lower frequencies by the pairwise data.